I’m Connie Littlefield. Welcome to my website!

 During my time at NSCAD, I also wrote a thesis about the pedagogy of filmmaking, “Shoot First, Ask Questions Later: An Artist’s Statement About Teaching Film.”
 In it, I attempt to define a more artisanal and collaborative approach to the medium.

-Currently I am in production on a documentary about Ann & Sasha Shulgin, titled “Better Living Through Chemistry.”
+I’ve recently completed a feature documentary film about Ann & Sasha Shulgin, titled “Better Living Through Chemistry.”

 Thanks for stopping by my web site!
 I’m open to all kinds of collaborations, so don’t be shy, get in touch.